 - A manual with the appropriate telephone numbers and contact details your drivers may need

 - A warning triangle and reflective coat or vest

 o Blankets and extra coats, in case of a breakdown during the winter

 o A spare pair of shoes and sock, as wet weather and flooding can often be the reason for a breakdown

-o Bottled water and an array of snacks, as the average breakdown response time can be anywhere between 30 minutes to an hour
+o Bottled water and an array of snacks, in case the breakdown response team are busy and take a while to get to your driver

 Breaking down on the motorway